-- that the website, our server or our social media pages are free of computer viruses or any other harmful components, defects or errors
+- that our websites, server or social media pages are free of computer viruses or any other harmful components, defects or errors

-- that any defects in the website or our social media pages will be corrected
+- that any defects in our websites or social media pages will be corrected

-- that your access to the website or our social media pages will be reliable, uninterrupted or error-free (including access to any linked websites)
+- that your access to our websites or social media pages will be reliable, uninterrupted or error-free (including access to any linked websites)

 - for any delays, inaccuracies, failures, errors, omissions, interruptions, deletions, defects, computer viruses or communication line failures, or

 - for any theft, destruction, damage or unauthorised access to your computer system or network.

 - Reference to any specific commercial product, process or service by trade name, trade mark, manufacturer or otherwise does not constitute an endorsement, recommendation or favouring by Inland Revenue.

 - Nothing contained on our websites or social media pages is, nor should be relied on as, a promise or representation about past or future events.

 - Users of our websites assume all risks associated with any transfer of data or information to Inland Revenue, and with any other use of our websites: